9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Redesign Intake to Mount it to Base

 ### **Base**
-Started on building base - built the chassis rails - Switched to Mecanum We started on building a new base after our

-manuverability, gears getting jammed, and regitity against other robots.
+We started on building a new base after our previous base lacked the functionality we needed.
+The motors for the wheels prevented us from attaching the launcher and intake properly.
+We also lacked the maneuverability we needed and the rigidity against other bots we definitely needed.
+The gears for our wheels kept getting jammed and filled with foam from the field, causing us to decide against gear driven bases.

 ### **
 Worked on fixing and testing launcher